YasmineSerghini/2023ss_do_ys/coursework.md

 ### How much would you make?

 </br>
-The company made a calculator, so you can see what your salary would be if you worked with them.
-The calculator can also help you figure out what a fair salary is for your job and where you live.
+Use the company´s calculator to see what your salary would be at Buffer or figure out what a fair salary is for your job and where you live.

 ---